10 Best Films on Crisis-Ridden Facial Surgery

 As Roger Ebert called it, Face/Off is “inconceivably implausible”.
 John Woo’s well-shot and repetitively violent face transplantation movie isn’t watched for its psychological insights.
 The alternate heroism and villainy of John Travolta & Nicolas Cage plus the overblown action stakes hails from the typical Hollywood territory, although it absolutely works as a full-blooded action genre piece.

 George Cukor’s old-fashioned thriller and melodramatic character study follows a bitter, scarred woman Anna Holm (Joan Crawford) seeking spiritual transformation after a plastic surgery.
-Demented antagonist, abducted child and few other pretentious narrative elements stand in the way to sensitively explore the embittered emotions of the central character.
+The demented antagonist, abducted child, and few other pretentious narrative elements stand in the way to sensitively explore the embittered emotions of the central character.
 But, Crawford’s offers one of her best performances without being imbibed by her customary glamour turn.
 Director Cukor finely draws a tense situation among all the ridiculousness nature.
-The film of course uses the age-old Hollywood idea that a disfigured face leads to emotional deformity, while a little facial surgery would bring up a pure heart.
+The film, of course, uses the age-old Hollywood idea that a disfigured face leads to emotional deformity, while a little facial surgery would bring up a pure heart.

 In Delmar Daves’ cool, noir film Humphrey Bogart’s wronged protagonist Vincent Parry has an implausible back-alley face-lift.
 Vincent does that act after escaping from the prison, where he was confined for killing his wife.
 Obviously, Vincent is a good guy and with the help of a beauteous young woman (Lauren Bacall), he tries to clear up his name.
 Despite the sketchy characterizations, “Dark Passage” works because of the making and a well-rounded supporting cast.
 The first half-hour of the film uses the first person pov, which was actually absorbing rather than being a gimmick.
 Unlike many other film noir and facial surgery, the protagonist’s problems in the narrative come from external subjects; not due to character flaws.